 Known commonly as ragweed, Ambrosia artemisiifolia now costs the European economy an estimated €4.5 billion a year, affecting the quality of life of millions of people.
 In the first collaborative research effort of its kind on the continent, thirty-three EU countries are banning together to fight back against ragweed, setting a new model for joint- scientific endeavor, and raising awareness about solutions for invasive species control.

-The SMARTER COST-Action, initiated by Professor Heinz Müller-Schärer of University of Fribourg, Switzerland, and Dr Urs Schaffner of the Centre for Agricultural Biosciences International (CABI), will bring together interdisciplinary experts from the biosciences, health care, economics and ecology on a 4-year research mission: to find sustainable strategies to control this noxious aeroallergen.
+The SMARTER COST-Action, initiated by Professor Heinz Müller-Schärer of University of Fribourg, Switzerland, and Dr Urs Schaffner of the Centre for Agriculture and Biosciences International (CABI), will bring together interdisciplinary experts from the biosciences, health care, economics and ecology on a 4-year research mission: to find sustainable strategies to control this noxious aeroallergen.

 As Prof Müller-Schärer notes, “the goal of this Action is to develop habitat-specific management recommendations against ragweed across Europe, setting a model system for the sustainable management of invasive alien plants of European-wide interest.”

 Originally transported from North America, ragweed has become a flagship alien species in Europe, causing serious health issues for humans including asthma and seasonal allergic rhinitis.
 It is estimated that half of all asthma attacks are triggered by ragweed in the regions where it has spread.
 With climate change, the reach of ragweed is set to increase year on year, recently becoming prominent in the UK, Hungary and as far east as Japan.